MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 > [!NOTE]
 > Currently negative attestations are also stored in the solution settings.
 You can turn off this option if you don't want to store them.

-## Create guest pass
+## Create a guest pass

 After an employee creates a pass, **REGISTER A GUEST** option becomes available.
 If the employee does not have a valid pass, the **REGISTER A  GUEST** option is disabled.
 An employee can create multiple guest passes.

 > [!NOTE]
-> In the solution settings an administrator can disable the **REQUEST A GUEST** option.
+> In the solution settings an administrator can disable the **REGISTER A GUEST** option.
 This removes the option from the screen as well.

 To create a guest pass: